An unequal recovery

 Since 2010, labor incomes have grown at least modestly (I define "modest growth" after 2010 as annual growth of gross income of at least 1.5%.) in 13 OECD countries (New Zealand, Ireland, Australia, Sweden, Iceland, Korea, Norway, Japan, Israel, Turkey, Hungary, Chile, Latvia).
 So the tables and figures above partly look appalling because of the deep post-2007 plunge.

-Although market income is flat or falling in many countries for too many people, the safety net and the tax system typically modify market outcomes for workers quite significantly.
+Although market income is flat or falling in many countries for too many people, the safety net and the tax system typically lessed the overall market outcomes.
 Once public transfers are taken into account, the share of people who are not experiencing rising incomes falls from about 70 percent to 20-25 percent:

 Source: McKinsey Global Institute: Poorer than their parents?
 A new perspective on income inequality